 Then one day I'd heard that the state pension was being delayed!?
 I didn't actually believe it, I thought this had to be illegal! so I phoned the pensions office in the UK to see if what was being proposed was indeed true, the guy I spoke with confirmed my nightmarish thoughts, he also told me that I would have to wait until I was 66 before I received my pension.
 It turns out that this corrupt (it's corrupt as far as I'm concerned) legislation, had been on the cards for years! and I knew nothing about it, nor, as it turns out, did thousands of other people!
 I am so incredibly furious… the British Government have thrown me into poverty, and are causing me so much stress and anxiety.
 You need at least half a working lifetime to prepare for a huge financial change such as this!
 I have paid into the 'system' all my adult life, and this is what I, and half a million other women are presented with.
 Well it's life changing for me, being on my own with no other back up.
 I thought for once in my life I could relax and not have to worry about money; how wrong could I have possibly been!
 We are just numbers on a spreadsheet, brushed aside collateral damage, and I for one have been greatly affected by their blatant disregard of the older population of Britain.

-It was more than two years ago when I spoke with the guy in the pensions office, and I've been looking for work since that time, I haven't been able to find anything, except one job some time ago, but this wasn't permanent.
+It was more than three years ago when I spoke with the guy in the pensions office, and I've been looking for work since that time, I haven't been able to find anything, except one job some time ago, but this wasn't permanent.
 The language barrier is a big factor in not being able to find work here, but I'm trying very hard to learn the language, I'm getting there, but it's a very difficult language to learn.
-Secondly I'm 60, it's not easy to start over and find work at this age, also, there are not a lot of job opportunities here, save probably for a much younger generation.
+Secondly I'm 61, it's not easy to start over and find work at this age, also, there are not a lot of job opportunities here, save probably for a much younger generation.
 So basically I need more time to search for work as I now have no money left.
-I was going to do this a few weeks ago but kept putting it off because I was too embarrassed to ask, but desperation is making me type this.
-I have hardly any food left and I have no means of buying any more.
-I can't pay my utility bills and I shall be cut off soon, because it's now into the second month without payment, soon to be the third.
-I have a quarter of a tank of petrol left in my car and I live 20 k from the nearest city, so I can't walk to the shops.
-We also get a lot of wildfires here and to be without escape transport is very frightening, I had to escape from wildfires that were too close for comfort five times last summer.
+Literally nothing.

-The sum I have arrived at, with much consideration, and have put on here is to give me a couple of months more to find work, and assuming/hoping I get work within a couple of months then I have incorporated a sum to cover a working month as well, because one usually gets paid a month after the start date.
+The sum I have arrived at, with much consideration, and have put on here is to give me a couple of months more to find work, assuming/hoping I get work within a couple of months.
 If I don't find work in that time then I don't know what will happen, except to say, that I will be in big trouble!
 Family members have helped me a little recently but they can't afford much and they've done all they can bless them, and I shall be forever grateful for their help!

-So as I said, I've little food left and I'm now utterly desperate; I don't wish to sound or be meladramatic, but desperation is the only word that covers it really, and I don't know what else to do.
+I'm now utterly desperate; I don't wish to sound or be melodramatic, but desperation is the only word that covers it really, and I don't know what else to do.

 I would like to thank you for taking the time out of your lives to read through this, time is a precious thing indeed.